top of page

 • What gets celebrated—and what gets addressed immediately

-Culture is what you tolerate and what you enforce across locations.
+Culture is defined by what you tolerate and enforce across locations.

-Multi-location dentistry is capital intensive.
-Even profitable groups can get squeezed by build-outs, equipment, staffing ramp, marketing, and temporary production dips.
+Multi-location dentistry is capital-intensive.
+Even profitable groups can experience cash flow issues due to build-outs, equipment purchases, staffing ramps, marketing, and temporary production dips.

 • Know margin by location (not just consolidated)